Dragontamer7866/ZMS-Cyberpatriot-templates/README.md

 # ZMS-Cyberpatriot-templates
-ZMS Cyberpatriot templates, may be discontinued after the season
+ZMS Cyberpatriot templates, may be discontinued after the season not sure yet